IBS and IBD

 Is IBS-C the same as slow transit constipation?

 Related but not identical.
-Slow transit constipation is mainly a motility problem (food moves too slowly through the colon).
-IBS-C is a motility AND visceral sensitivity problem (the same gas and stool feels more painful).
+Slow transit constipation is mainly a colonic transit problem.
+IBS-C more often involves visceral hypersensitivity (the same gas and stool feels more painful), though the two overlap and the physiological differences are not clear-cut.
 Diagnosis is clinical.

 Sources